joshwadd/Vehicle_detection/README.md

 ## Feature Extraction

-Deciding on the best features to extract from the image
+Deciding on the best features to extract from the image for robust classification was done with a combination of trail and error and intuition.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTgyMTQzMTQ3N119
+eyJoaXN0b3J5IjpbLTU1NzY3MzU5MF19
 -->